 Common dumbbell curl mistakes

-When you're curling weights, there are a few common mistakes that you need to avoid if you want to gain muscle mass and strength while staying safe in the gym.
+When you’re curling weights and performing dumbbell bicep exercises, there are a few common mistakes that you need to avoid if you want to gain muscle mass and strength while staying safe in the gym.

 Momentum and the standing bicep curl do not mix.